 While it is never sufficient to disable the resolution of external entities, there are plenty of methods to effectively prevent XXE attacks.
 This section explores the tools and practices that organizations can leverage to prevent attacks through External XML Entities.

 Use simple data formats

-Organizations should use a secure default configuration that allows simple data formats, such as JSON, that can be easily validated before being processed by the XML parser.
+Organizations should use a secure default configuration that allows simple data formats, such as JSON, to be easily validated before being processed by the XML parser.

 Use updated XML processes and libraries

 Older XML processors and libraries rely on outdated document type definitions, which weaken the XML parser.
 Security teams should, therefore, update their XML libraries and processors to avoid serialization and exposure of sensitive data.

 Disable Document Type Definition and XXE in all XML Parsers

 Disabling DTD functionality or external entity support ensures that no attacker can inject malicious payloads into the data transport protocol.

 Use Whitelisting for Server-Side Input Validation

 Whitelisting protects applications and networks from remote code execution by unauthorized entities and untrusted sources.
 This ensures that legitimate workloads and requests can be processed with the XML parser.